Buse-cetin/urban-security-YOLO/README.md

 - cd movieapp
 - activate.bat
 - python manage.py runserver

+##
+This repository includes all the necessary resources to reproduce the results presented in the paper.
+Feel free to explore, contribute, and provide feedback.

 ## Contact
 If you have any questions or feedback, please contact me: